 Deidre Paknad: [04:05]

 Gene Hammett: [04:06]

 It’s harder as you get bigger, right?
 Because of the math and elements behind that, that curve.
-But I think everyone would want, you know, and even in my company, you know, a 19% improvement with each person on the team working, I mean that starts to compound in a really great ways.
-Where does all this come for you?
+But I think everyone would want, you know, and even in my company, you know, a 19% improvement with each person on the team working, I mean that starts to compound in a really great way.
+Where does all this come from for you?
 Like why is studying this side of business performance something that really caught your interest?

 Deidre Paknad: [04:31]

 A couple of reasons.
 The headline right is that a company’s growth rate is the single biggest factor in the company’s value, right?
 It’s the one thing really the one thing, first principle, it’s how fast are we growing, right?
-The second and sort of more personal reason is my last company we had high degree of alignment on mission and metrics.
+The second and sort of more personal reason is my last company we had a high degree of alignment on mission and metrics.
 I’d, everybody was really highly aware of only one where the company was going, but where their team contributed into that and how each of the peer teams contributed into the whole right.
 And when IBM bought that company many years later and I was running a business inside IBM, I was trying to drive the same level of alignment and clarity and measurements to drive high growth inside that environment.
 And a couple of things there.
-When the market opportunity was very large, the market was growing so we of course had the opportunity to grow, but we had a lot more layers in the organization, so we needed the strategic priorities to go down seven, eight and nine layers and of course we operated in many more countries so we had to, it had to flow across time zones as well, and what I found was in that large environment, there’s a lot of friction on getting everyone aligned and driving a high degree of measurement and accountability that doesn’t exist in younger startup growth and high growth companies.
+When the market opportunity was very large, the market was growing so we of course had the opportunity to grow, but we had a lot more layers in the organization, so we needed the strategic priorities to go down seven, eight, and nine layers and of course we operated in many more countries so we had to, it had to flow across time zones as well, and what I found was in that large environment, there’s a lot of friction on getting everyone aligned and driving a high degree of measurement and accountability that doesn’t exist in younger startup growth and high growth companies.